lakshikap/python-projects/Netflix_Movie_Analysis/README.md

 ## Suggestions for Netflix as a Business: Where are there gaps to expand?
 1) **Insight:** The United States dominates content production, followed by India and the UK.
 - **Recommendation:** Invest in regional content production in emerging markets like Southeast Asia, Africa, Eastern Europe.
+Moreover, double down on content in the USA, however this requires further investigation of viewership in these countries.
 2) **Insight:** From 2014 to 2019, content added yearly grew significantly—almost tripled by 2017.
 - **Recommendation:** Maintain consistent but curated growth in content to ensure quality is not sacrificed for volume.
 To make a clear decision, it would be good to identify if there was a growth in revenue with content growth.
 3) **Insight:** Most popular genres are International Movies, Dramas, Comedies, and International TV Shows.
 - **Recommendation:** Launch genre-based user journeys (e.g., curated playlists, interactive choices) to increase engagement and time spent on platform.
 4) **Insight:** Some countries and genres have minimal representation.
-- **Recommendation:** Identify white-spaces in the genre-country matrix where Netflix has little presence and fill these gaps with short-form pilots or other content approaches.
+- **Recommendation:** Identify white-spaces in the genre-country matrix where Netflix has little presence and fill these gaps with short-form pilots or other content approaches, in order to test those markets.